- The New Zealand Royal Honours System

 When do nominations need to be submitted?

 Nominations are accepted throughout the year and will be assigned to the next available honours list for consideration.
-Nominations need to be submitted at least six months in advance of when a list will be announced at either Queen’s Birthday or New Year to be considered for that particular list.
+Nominations need to be submitted at least six months in advance of when a list will be announced at either King’s Birthday or New Year to be considered for that particular list.

 What do I need to write about in a nomination?